Cough Medicine: Should You or Shouldn’t You?

 Get the facts on cough medicine.

-When we’re sick with a cough -- or worse, when our children are sick -- we’re desperate to do something, anything, to relieve it.
-Knowing that there’s a medicine we can use makes us feel more in control.
+When we’re sick with a cough -- or worse, when our children are sick -- we’ll do anything to relieve it.
+Knowing there’s a medicine we can use makes us feel more in control.
 People may also start feeling better a few days after taking a cough medicine, so they assume it's working.
-In fact, Edelman says, the cough may just going away on its own.
-The medicine may have little to do with it.
+But the cough just goes away on its own, Edelman says.
+The medicine has little to do with it.

-Although experts agree that young children should not take cough medicine, they’re safe for older children and adults.
+Although experts agree that young children shouldn’t take cough medicine, they’re OK for most older children and adults.
 The odds of serious side effects are very small, Edelman says.

-That said, anyone with a medical condition -- such as heart disease or high blood pressure -- should check with a doctor before using a cold medicine.
+That said, anyone with a medical condition -- like heart disease or high blood pressure -- should check with a doctor before using any cold medicine.

-People should be careful not to overuse the drugs in cough and cold medicines.
+Don’t overuse the drugs in cough and cold medicines.
 This can happen accidentally.
-A person may take more than one brand of cold and cough medicine without realizing that both contain the same ingredients.
-Or a person may take multiple doses because the first dose didn't help.
-Edelman cautions: If one dose doesn't help, more doses won't help.
+You could take more than one brand of cold and cough medicine without realizing that both contain the same ingredients.
+Or you might take multiple doses because the first didn't help.
+If one dose doesn't help, more won't get the job done either, Edelman says.
 Instead, you'll put yourself at risk of an overdose.